 A review was undertaken of the available information on municipal and industrial discharges by the South Western River Basin District Project (SWRBD) and an assessment carried out as to whether any river waterbodies were considered to be at risk from point sources under a number of circumstances.
-Within the Ballymurphy catchment we then assessed all monitoring information together with pearl mussel status above and below any WWTP and prioritised those which we deemed to have a significant adverse effect on the pearl mussel population or its habitat.
-Following this prioritisation process no WWTPs within the Ballymurphy catchment were deemed to have a significant adverse affect on the pearl mussel or its habitat.
+Within the Bandon catchment we then assessed all monitoring information together with pearl mussel status above and below any WWTP and prioritised those which we deemed to have a significant adverse effect on the pearl mussel population or its habitat.
+Following this prioritisation process Dunmanway WWTP was prioritised.
+This plant discharges directly upstream of the majority of the Freshwater Pearl Mussel population.
+The reduction of nutrient, organic and sediment load is of critical importance along this river stretch.
+This plant has now been included in the 2010-2012 Water Services Investment Programme.